Need to complain?

 - what we'll do to fix the problem (if we agree we need to)

 And, if we've decided to pay you compensation, we'll give you a clear breakdown of how we worked out the amount.
+If you're unhappy with our final response, you might be able to complain to the Ombudsman.
+We'll give you their leaflet and contact details too.

 Who are the Financial Ombudsman Service (FOS)?